 I used turkey breakfast sausage patties for this recipe because that’s what I had, but pork sausage patties would be fine as well.

 Want more breakfasts to eat on the run?

 If you’re looking for more quick breakfast ideas to grab in the morning, check out Low-Carb and Keto Grab-and-Go Breakfasts.

-- Heat a little olive oil in a heavy frying pan and cook the sausage over medium-high heat until it’s nicely browned on both sides.
+- Heat olive oil in a heavy frying pan and cook the sausage over medium-high heat until it’s nicely browned.
 (Turkey sausage will need the oil; pork sausage won’t need much added oil.)

 - Cut each sausage patty in half.